A travel journal is an incredibly easy way to combine travel planning and memories from your trip.

 If you’re one of those lucky people who don’t get motion sick, the road is a great place to get some work done.
 Being stuck on a bus, train, or plane for hours can get boring.
 If you know you have a travel day coming up, plan to spend some time on your journal.
 It’s a great way to kill time while also being productive.

 There are millions of ways to organize your travel journal.
 Ultimately, it will depend on what you want to do with it.

 Are you writing this for yourself or to share with others?
 Do you want it to be more a diary or a souvenir?

 Your answer will change the way that you approach your travel journal.

 Regardless, organization is important.
 Ten years from now when you want to find the memory of eating fresh figs in Italy, you may be faced with the daunting task of flipping through all of your travel journals.

-Here are some ways to avoid the peril of disorganized travel journals.
+Here are some ideas to avoid the peril of a disorganized travel journal.
 They may take a few extra minutes now, but you’ll be grateful for having done them later!

 This sounds basic, but it can be a huge help later.